 We are going a step beyond saying that the gender pay gap is important.
 Find out more about our approach and reach our full Gender Pay Gap report.

-Schroders is one of the 44 voting members in the Hong Kong Lesbian, Gay, Bisexual and Transgender (LGBT+) Interbank Forum.
-The forum was founded in 2006 as an inter-organisational forum for LGBT+ personnel working in Hong Kong’s financial sector.
-We get together to share best practices that support diversity and inclusion of LGBT+ employees and enable a more inclusive community.
+Schroders is one of the 49 member companies in the Hong Kong Lesbian, Gay, Bisexual and Transgender (LGBT+) Interbank Forum.
+The forum was founded in 2006 as an informal group to bring together LGBT members of the financial industry in Hong Kong and their allies.
+Its aim was to coordinate activities, share best practices and leverage resources on common interests.

 Amy Cho, CEO, Hong Kong and Head of Distribution, Asia Pacific is a founding sponsor of the Bloomberg Women’s Buy-side Network (BWBN).
 The Hong Kong chapter of BWBN convenes a community of senior and middle level female buyside professionals, and serves as a platform for industry players to discuss future investment trends and inspire the next generation of buyside professionals through student outreach and engagement.
 One of BWBN’s initiatives for 2021 was a global conference held together with non-governmental organisation Girls are Investors and women’s mentoring and leadership group TARA aimed at female university students to build a pipeline of female buy-side professionals.

 As one of the many female senior leaders at Schroders and in the industry, Amy hopes that by sharing her experiences through BWBN, she could inspire a new generation of women leaders to continue making positive, sustainable impact in our industry.